August 16, 2019

 Minneapolis Park and Recreation Board (MPRB) officials said the Nokomis beaches will remain closed for the rest of the swimming season out of an abundance of caution.
 Health officials said they would need to see no illnesses reported for at least 16 days (two incubation periods of 8 days) before they could say there was no longer a risk of STEC spreading through water at the beaches.

 Anyone who is experiencing symptoms of STEC infection – diarrhea (often bloody), stomach cramps, no or low-grade fever – should see a health care provider.
-The MDH and MPRB are asking anyone who visited Lake Nokomis from mid-July through mid-August to complete a brief MDH online survey.
+The MDH and MPRB are asking anyone who visited Lake Nokomis from mid-July through mid-August to complete a brief MDH online survey (link expired).

 The MPRB reminds the public that there are currently seven beaches open through Labor Day, with the closest two beaches located at Lake Harriet.
 There are also dozens of pools open, with nearby wading pools located at Lake Hiawatha, Bossen and Keewaydin wading pools.